THASHwasd/Arduino-Project/readme.md

 If you encounter issues or have questions:
 - Check the **troubleshooting section** above
 - Review individual project README files
-- Open an issue on GitHub
-- Share your builds and modifications!
+- Share your builds and modifications

 ---